allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 Only one map tile request parameter looked suspicious – that was the `v` parameter.
 I was 99% certain that the `v` stood for some kind of version number.
-An analysis of a long-time requests log confirmed my suspicions about the `v` — the parameter went up every few minutes while I was browsing Apple maps.
+An analysis of a long-time request log confirmed my suspicions about the `v` — the parameter went up every few minutes while I was browsing Apple maps.

 It was great!
 Imagine a world without the `v` parameter and a user browsing a map region and the region being edited at the same time.
-That would result in serious glitches: one map tile with a straight road and an adjacent one with a lake :wink:.
-Well... do not take this example literally, but imagine any map glitch while driving a car :anguished:.
+That would result in serious glitches.
+Map glitches are the last thing the car driver wants :anguished:.

 The question was: what caused `v` to increment?
 A couple of requests happened in between the `410` and `200` responses, just while the `v` was being changed.